 - Prepare a schedule of assets and liabilities which summarises the estate in total

-- Submit the sworn Oath and signed IHT205 to the Probate Registry
+- Submit the signed Statement of Truth and IHT 205 documents to the Probate Registry

 - Liaise with the Probate Registry over any queries they may raise to enable the Grant to issue